 “Indeed.
 A clever impersonation, to be sure, but no match for the investigative power of Crown-funded law enforcement.
 If it really was her, then she is playing a game several levels deep, too many even for me to comprehend.
-But despite all this, and all the confusion this incident has created, some of the coppers on the investigation team are intent on labeling it a Raven Queen sighting, because she has been lying low for a while now, and this would give them some hope of progress, and something to report to the High Crown is enough of a reason to ignore the facts.”
+But despite all this, and all the confusion this incident has created, some of the coppers are intent on labeling it a Raven Queen sighting.
+Apparently the hope of progress and having something to report to the High Crown is enough of a reason to ignore the facts.”

 “But that’s entirely counterproductive,” she said, noting the irony that if they found the Raven Queen impersonators or the Raven Queen herself, she would be caught either way.

-Professor Lacer slid a marker into his book to hold his place, reaching for the remaining coffee and pouring himself a second cup, which he reheated simply by sliding the tip of his finger around the rim of the mug.
+Professor Lacer slid a marker into his book to hold his place, and then reached for the remaining coffee and poured himself a second cup, which he reheated simply by sliding the tip of his finger around the rim of the mug.
 “You would think that any rational person would understand that.
 When playing against someone as painfully clever, dangerous, and powerful as the Raven Queen, their halfhearted efforts will never be enough to catch her.
-Some of them are more interested in seeming as if they are doing their jobs than actually producing results.
+Some of them are more interested in seeming as if they are doing their jobs than producing results.
 There is a difference between showing that you’ve tried and actually trying.”

-“But surely some of them are actually trying?”
+“But surely some of them are putting in the work?”

 He took a sip, this time forgoing the splash of something extra.
 “Some of them.
 But you might be surprised by how common a failing this is, Mr. Siverling.
 The majority, alas, have not trained themselves to latch onto confusion like they should.
 Confusion is the difference between what your models of how the world works predict, and reality.
 The first virtue of a thaumaturge is curiosity, but the second virtue is relinquishment—the ability to let go of incorrect beliefs when they are leading you to incorrect answers.
 The ability to change your mind.”

 He moved around his desk and began to pace, gesturing with the hand not occupied with a coffee mug.
-“If a man who has never seen the sky before believes that it is purple, but when he finally crawls out of his hole he sees an expanse of blue above him, he will be confused.
+“A man who has never seen the sky before may believe that it is purple.
+When he finally crawls out of his cave and sees an expanse of blue above him, he will be confused.
 His model of the world conflicts with reality.
-Rather than justifying that what he sees cannot actually be the sky, he should update his predictive models—his beliefs—and understand that the sky is blue.
+Rather than justifying that what he sees cannot be the sky, he should update his predictive models—his beliefs—and understand that the sky is blue.

 Sebastien couldn’t help but absorb some of Lacer’s passion for the subject, the rightness of his words settling somewhere deep inside of her.
 Their message seemed obvious, but she knew from experience that nominally understanding something and actually living by its principles was not the same thing.
 “You’ve mentioned the virtues of a thaumaturge before.
 Curiosity, and now relinquishment.
 Are there more?”

-He stopped pacing, turning to face her.
+He stopped pacing and turned to face her.
 “There are twelve virtues in the Way.”

 She leaned forward.
 “The Way of true power?
 You mentioned that before, too.”